-The 18-credit program combines instructional planning, teaching practices, and professionalism with a historical exploration of immigration and cultural perspectives.
+The 18-credit program consists of online coursework and 60 hours of face-to-face field experiences.
+It combines instructional planning, teaching practices, and professionalism with a historical exploration of immigration and cultural perspectives.
 This helps ESL teachers to work effectively with families and communities and establish learning goals and assessment measures that are appropriate for each individual student.
 Students complete field experiences, including at least one in a public school setting, aligned with competencies in the coursework.
 Research on the structure and nature of language is utilized to give future teachers professional experience in helping their students adjust to the challenges of learning a new language.

 Ying Zhang, Ph.D.

 - TESL6000 Introduction Teaching English as a Second Language

 - TESL6010 Developing Cultural Awareness and Sensitivity

 - TESL6020 Observing, Planning, Implementing, and Managing Instruction

 - TESL6050 English Language Learners, Family, Community and Professionalism